What is a zero-knowledge proof? ZKPs explained in different levels.

 Identity verification exercises are commonplace in today's world, and most institutions in several sectors require you to present documents to verify your identity for KYC and AML purposes.
 Currently, ID verification exercises are slow, sometimes requiring days to process.
 There are also concerns about having to submit personal documents repeatedly on different occasions and data safety.

-Through decentralized identifiers built on zero-knowledge proofs and the blockchain, you can store identification documents and materials and decide how much you are willing to share with third parties.
+Through decentralized identifiers built on ZK-proofs and the blockchain, you canf store identification documents and materials and decide how much you are willing to share with third parties.
 Zero-knowledge identity proofs allows you to pass KYC verification just once and then be able to indefinitely, confirm that you meet requirements without revealing your personal information.
 With decentralized identity you also retain control over your data.

 Scalability is a huge challenge for blockchain technology, especially as more people begin using the network.
 Network congestion often results in increased transaction fees, difficulting the mass adoption of Web3 protocols.
-Zero-knowledge proofs can help solve the scalability problem on blockchain networks such as the Ethereum mainnet through rollups.
+ZKPs can help solve the scalability problem on public blockchains such as the Ethereum mainnet through rollups.

-Zero-knowledge rollups (ZK-rollups) are Layer-2 scaling solutions that increase throughput on the Ethereum Mainnet.
+Zero-knowledge rollups (ZK-rollups) are Layer-2 scaling solutions that increase throughput on the Ethereum Mainnet, and are managed by on-chain Ethereum smart contracts.
 By completing computations and state-storage off-chain, ZK-rollups help Layer-1 blockchains process more transactions at reduced fees.
 Yet, there's more.

 ZK-rollups usually batch-process several thousands of transactions.
-As most permissionless blockchains require proof of transactions for every on-chain action, ZK-rollups only post minimal summary data on-chain.
+As most public blockchains require proof of transactions for every on-chain action, ZK-rollups only post minimal summary data on-chain.
 In this summary data, the ZK-rollup defines the changes that should be made to the blockchain and provides zero-knowledge proof that the changes are correct.
 Most zero-knowledge rollups use Succinct Non-interactive Arguments of Knowledge and Scalable Transparent Arguments of Knowledge protocols (SNARKs and STARKs, respectively).
+One of their main differences is that SNARKs need a trusted setup, while STARKs don’t, but are typically less efficient.

 Zero-knowledge proofs power several privacy protocols today, mostly due to their non-disclosure feature.
 With ZK-proofs, users can currently transact on privacy-enabled blockchains and post proofs that confirm that their transactions are valid, but nothing more.